 Timm Burkhardt is an artist and lecturer working at the intersection between art and technology.
 He builds installations that encourage voluntary or unconscious interactions from visitors.
-He lectures in the Faculty of Art & Design at the Bauhaus-Universität Weimar, Germany, since 2015, specializing in the combination of art, design and electronics.
+Since 2015 he also lectures at the Faculty of Art & Design at the Bauhaus-Universität Weimar, Germany, specializing in the combination of art, design and electronics.
 In 2020, he started his Ph.D. on the topic of Programmable matter.